China Sourcing Agents

 1. Concept and industrial design — Translate the idea into a spec sheet, a rough BOM, and CAD or 3D models.
 This is where we pressure-test feasibility: can the device do what you want at a cost that leaves margin?

 2. Engineering and prototyping — PCB layout, firmware bring-up, and rapid prototyping (3D-printed enclosures, CNC parts) for early functional testing.
-Plan for 2–3 iterations; a first prototype that works perfectly is the exception, not the rule.
+Plan for 2–3 iterations; a first prototype that works perfectly is the exception, not the rule — the Bluetooth speaker we built for an EU startup went through three before its 5,000-unit run.

 3. Design for manufacturing (DFM) — A dedicated DFM review in China optimizes the electronic and mechanical design to cut production cost, simplify assembly, and prevent defects before tooling begins.
 A real DFM pass routinely finds 5–15% of unit cost hiding in over-specified components and avoidable assembly steps.